Software Tools Users Group: History

 In 1976, Brian Kernighan (then of Bell Labs) and P. J. Plauger published Software Tools, the first of their books on programming inspired by the recent creation of the Unix operating system by Kernighan's colleagues at Bell Labs.

-The "Software Tools" series spread the essence of "C/Unix thinking" with makeovers for Fortran and Pascal.
+Software Tools demonstrated "Unix thinking" with programs in Ratfor, later rewritten in Pascal for a follow-up edition of the book.
 Kernighan's Ratfor (rational FORTRAN preprocessor) was eventually put in the public domain.

-Deborah K. Scherrer, Dennis E. Hall, and Joseph S. Sventek, then researchers at the Lawrence Berkeley National Laboratory quickly picked up the Software Tools book and philosophy.
+Deborah K. Scherrer, Dennis E. Hall, and Joseph S. Sventek, then researchers at the Lawrence Berkeley National Laboratory, quickly picked up the Software Tools book and philosophy.
 They expanded the initial set of a few dozen tools from the book into an entire Virtual Operating System (VOS), providing an almost complete set of the Unix tools, a Unix-like programming library, and an operating system interface that could be implemented on top of virtually any system.
 They freely distributed their VOS collection worldwide.
 Their work generated ports of the software to over 50 operating systems and a users group of more than 2000.

 An LBNL research report appeared in Communications of the ACM in September 1980.

 Scherrer, also on the Usenix Board at the Time, established and coordinated the Software Tools Users Group, aligning itself with Usenix Starting in 1979, STUG and Usenix held parallel conferences.
 STUG also produced a series of newsletters.
 STUG also coordinated with the European Unix Users Group and spawned similar groups in other parts of the world.

 The Software Tools movement eventually triggered several commercial companies to port and distribute the Software Tools to microcomputer systems such as CP/M and MS-DOS.